-This is a retrospective cohort study based on patients with obesity and DM that underwent LAGB surgery in the Soroka University Medical Center (SUMC), a high-flow bariatric center.
+This is a retrospective cohort study based on patients with obesity and DM who underwent LAGB surgery in the Soroka University Medical Center (SUMC), a high-flow bariatric center.
 The study was approved by the SUMC IRB.
-Inclusion criteria incorporated patients who underwent LAGB (ICD-9 code 44.95) in Surgical Department A, Soroka University Medical Center, Beer-Sheva, Israel, during the years 2002-2012, had a concomitant diagnosis of DM type 2 known prior to surgery, and had their band for 4-7 years.
-Figure 1 depicts the flow diagram for patients' selection.
+Inclusion criteria incorporated patients who underwent LAGB (ICD-9 code 44.95) in Surgical Department A, SUMC, Beer-Sheva, Israel, during the years 2002 to 2012, had a concomitant diagnosis of DM type 2 known prior to surgery, and had their band for 4 to 7 years.
+Fig. 1 depicts the flow diagram for patient selection.

-From the patients fitting these criteria we selected a random sample of 70 patients, which were included in the study.
+From the patients fitting these criteria, we selected a random sample of 70 patients to be included in the study.
 Consenting participants were interviewed by telephone.

-Comorbidities and weight loss were assessed by a standardized questionnaire (see Supplement 1)[20, 21].
-Surgical outcome was assessed according to the Bariatric Analysis and Reporting Outcome System (BAROS) questionnaire, which is a standardized questionnaire for assessing weight loss and quality of life [22, 23] (Supplement 2).
-Additional data was complemented from patient charts.
+Comorbidities and weight loss were assessed by a standardized questionnaire (see Supplement 1).20,21 Surgical outcome was assessed according to the Bariatric Analysis and Reporting Outcome System (BAROS) questionnaire, which is a standardized questionnaire for assessing weight loss and quality of life22,23 (Supplement 2).
+Additional data were collected from patient charts.

-Surgical technique
+2.1 Surgical technique

 The patient was placed on the table in the supine position with left tilt.
-All patients were administered a single dose of intravenous Cefuroxime 750 mg preoperatively, unless there was a known allergy to it.
+All patients were administered a single dose of intravenous cefuroxime 750 mg preoperatively, unless there was a known allergy to it.
 End-tidal CO2 monitoring was performed in all patients during surgery.
 The pneumoperitoneum was achieved using Veress needle in all patients.
 The Veress needle was inserted in the left subcostal space in the middle clavicular line to avoid inadvertent injury of the uterus.
 Pneumoperitoneum of 12 mm Hg was obtained.
 The location of the first port was supra-umbilical and was moved cephalad according to prior operations.
-Subsequently, two working 10 mm trocars were placed under laparoscopic guidance, and two 5 mm ports to aid with retraction.
-Standard laparoscopic band technique was implemented with separation of gastro-phrenic ligament, followed by pars flaccida dissection.
-Insertion of gastric band is performed in the usual manner through the 10 mm port in the left CVA.
-After this, once the band is placed and locked, and the port is positioned near the sternum.
+Subsequently, two working 10 mm trocars were placed under laparoscopic guidance, as well as two 5 mm ports to aid with retraction.
+Standard laparoscopic band technique was implemented with separation of the gastrophrenic ligament, followed by pars flaccida dissection.
+Insertion of the gastric band was performed in the usual manner through the 10 mm port in the left CVA.
+Once the band was placed and locked, the port was positioned near the sternum.

+2.2 Power analysis

-Power Analysis – The power of the study was calculated using WINPEPI, by comparing total BAROS score and the level of morbidity before and after the operation (pairs function).
-We used a power of 80%, α =0.05, and an OR of 2.
-Under these assumptions the required sample size was at least 70 patients.
+The power of the study was calculated using PEPI-for-Windows (WINPEPI) by comparing total BAROS score and the level of morbidity before and after the operation (pairs function).
+We used a power of 80%, α = .05, and an odds ratio (OR) of 2.
+Under these assumptions, the required sample size was at least 70 patients.

+2.3 Statistical analysis

-Statistical analysis – The data was analyzed with SPSS version 18.0.
-Descriptive statistics included mean values and standard deviations were used to describe the baseline characteristics of the two study groups.
-Inter-group comparison was done using Pearson Chi square test for qualitative variables, and Fisher's exact test for dichotomous variables.
-Comparison of quantitative variables was performed using parametric tests: paired samples T-Test and Wilcoxon nonparametric test.
-The level of significance was defined as p < 0.05.
+The data were analyzed with SPSS version 18.0.
+Descriptive statistics including mean values and standard deviations were used to describe the baseline characteristics of the 2 study groups.
+Intergroup comparison was done using the Pearson chi-square test for qualitative variables and the Fisher exact test for dichotomous variables.
+Comparison of quantitative variables was performed using parametric tests: a paired samples t test and a Wilcoxon nonparametric test.
+The level of significance was defined as P < .05.

-Results
+3. Results